Top 7 Things to do in Reykjavik (Bad weather edition)

 3. Harpa Concert Hall

 Make sure you visit Harpa Concert Hall.
 The spectacular architecture of Harpa is worth the visit as it is one of Reykjavik’s most visited destinations.
 Harpa opened a few years after the banking collapse in Iceland, in 2011.
 Harpa was supposed to be named Björk, but former mayor Þórólfur Árnason decided to change the name to Harpa during his short term in 2004.
-Admission is free but have your eyes open for the stand-up show called “How to become Icelandic in 60 minutes”.
+Admission is free but have your eyes open for the stand-up show called "How to become Icelandic in 60 minutes".
 A hilarious take on the locals.
+You can find the stand-up here.

 2. Geothermal Pools in Reykjavik